Want to know to save an indoor plant from dying? Just stop doing these 15 things that kill your houseplants!

 Using tap water is the cheapest and easiest way to water your PRECIOUS houseplants.
 But, tap water is generally hard and alkaline, rich in salts.
 Accumulation of these salts generates a white crust on the surface of the soil.
 And over time, the leaves start to turn brown and fall; reduced growth and wilting are some other symptoms to watch as well.
 Tap water also consists of chlorine, which can cause chlorine toxicity.

-A Tip: Let the tap water sit for 24 hours in a bucket and then transfer it carefully into your watering can or another container.
+A Tip: Let the tap water sit for 24 hours in a bucket, and then transfer it carefully into your watering can or another container.
 Leave the bottom 2 inch of water, which contains the collected salts.
 This way, the chlorine will evaporate, and salts will settle down at the bottom.
-Read this informative article available at the University of Maryland Extension for more details.

-Potted plants require repotting when they become large or pot bound.
+Potted plants require repotting when they become large or pot-bound.
 When the houseplant needs repotting, it shows symptoms like slow or no growth, and the growing medium starts to dry out quickly.
-The best time for repotting is when the plant is actively growing, for example, spring and summer.
+The best time for repotting is when the plant is actively growing, for example, in spring and summer.

 A Tip: Watch if roots start to appear on the top or from the drainage holes.
 This article at Pennsylvania State University Extension is very helpful.

 10. Poor Air Circulation and Lack of Humidity

-Poor air circulation is the primary cause of why the houseplants die.
+Poor air circulation is the primary cause of why houseplants die.
 In this condition, the infestation of pests, rot, and fungal diseases affect the plants.
 Similarly, lack of humidity turns the leaf tips brown and dry.

 A Tip: Read our informative article to learn how to increase air circulation for indoor plants.
 Misting the plants regularly helps in increasing the humidity.
 Find out ways to increase humidity for houseplants here.

 11. Dirt on Houseplant Leaves